Microsoft to roll out Q&A app in Teams Meetings

-San Francisco, Aug 4 (IANS) With an aim to ensure better user engagement, Microsoft on Wednesday announced that it is planning to rollout Q&A app in Teams Meetings, which is currently in private preview.
+San Francisco: With an aim to ensure better user engagement, Microsoft on Wednesday announced that it is planning to rollout Q&A app in Teams Meetings, which is currently in private preview.

 The Q&A app will allow meeting organisers and presenters to add open or moderated Q&As to any Teams meeting.
 It enables attendees to ask and reply to questions before and during a meeting.